rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

        }
    ```

 1. Let's connect the click button in the DOM to the Javascript function we've just created.
-In the template, add a click handler to the md-button to call the function `markImportant()` by adding ` @click="markImportant()"` to the `<md-button>` tag
+   In the template, add a click handler to the md-button to call the function `markImportant()` by adding ` @click="markImportant()"` to the `<md-button>` tag.

    <kbd>📝 todolist/src/components/TodoItem.vue</kbd>